AFL midfielder hits fellow golfer with wayward tee shot

-7news.com.auHere’s the latest on Angus Brayshaw:
+7news.com.auHere’s the latest widely reported update on Angus Brayshaw:

-‘Health comes number one and he’s got a life to live after football.’
+7news.com.au‘Health comes number one and he’s got a life to live after football.’

 www.afl.com.auAngus Brayshaw is a AFL player.
 View career stats, contract details, latest news, injury updates and rumours .